-GRB proposals will be evaluated by the TAC following the same procedure as for all other proposals.
+The TAC will evaluate GRB proposals following the same procedure as for all other proposals.
 However, they only receive a final mark, not a grade, as they have no scheduling priority of their own.
 Similarly, data rights proposals are recommended or not, without being ranked.